-It’s been debated for years.
-Does holding up a cellphone next to your head cause medical issues, namely, brain tumors?
-There have been several studies.
-Some studies demonstrate that there is a direct correlation.
-Other studies point that there is inconclusive evidence.
+It’s been debated for years: Does holding a cellphone next to your head cause medical issues, namely brain tumors?
+Some studies demonstrate a direct correlation, but others point to inconclusive evidence.

 I have a poster from the 1940s in my game room of a woman smoking a cigarette.
 The slogan on the top says, “Smoking coats your throat and prevents colds.”
 How sad that people actually thought this for many years before we learned the full effects of smoking cigarettes.